We found 5 developmental behavioral pediatricians near Hartford, CT.

 Dr. Sarah Schlegel is a physiatry (physical medicine & rehabilitation) and developmental-behavioral pediatrics specialist.
 In her practice, Dr. Schlegel focuses on behavioral medicine.
 Dr. Schlegel is affiliated with Hartford Hospital.
 She is a graduate of the University of Connecticut School of Medicine.
 For her residency, Dr. Schlegel trained at a hospital affiliated with Stony Brook University Medical Center.

-Dr. Mark Greenstein works as a physiatrist, primary care doctor, and genetics specialist in Hartford, CT.
+Dr. Mark Greenstein is a rehabilitation physician, primary care doctor, and genetics specialist in Hartford, CT.
 After attending the University of Pittsburgh School of Medicine, Dr. Greenstein completed his residency training at a hospital affiliated with SUNY Upstate Medical University.

 Dr. Thyde Dumont-Mathieu sees patients in Hartford, CT.
 Her medical specialties are physiatry (physical medicine & rehabilitation) and developmental-behavioral pediatrics.
 Dr. Dumont-Mathieu is a graduate of the University of Connecticut School of Medicine.
 She completed her residency training at Connecticut Children's Medical Center and a hospital affiliated with the University of Connecticut.
 Patient reviews placed her at an average of 2.0 stars out of 5.
 Dr. Dumont-Mathieu is affiliated with Hartford Hospital.